 Adventure with duty free watches

-I certainly enjoyed my stay on the island.
-Although I had a interesting and happy 2 years in Malta I did not follow up a suggestion from our Colonel that I apply to stay on in the regular RAMC with the opportunity to receive higher surgical training while receiving a good salary as an army officer.
+I certainly enjoyed my stay on Malta.
+Although I had a interesting and happy 2 years there, I did not follow up a suggestion from our Colonel that I apply to stay on in the regular RAMC with the opportunity to receive higher surgical training while receiving a good salary as an army officer.
 Instead I opted to return to the NHS as a junior doctor in the Accident and Emergency Department at the Leeds General Infirmary.
-I would add I have never regretted that decision.
+I would add I have never regretted that decision to return to the NHS..